andinopiss/-Online-Video-KYC-Tool-with-build-in-AI-audio-recognition-/README.md

 # -Online-Video-KYC-Tool-with-build-in-AI-audio-recognition-
  Online Video KYC Tool with build-in AI(audio recognition) where you can give commands oral and get specific results
-### Step-by-Step Setup Commands to Add the Code to Your GitHub Repository

 1. **Create a New Repository on GitHub:**
    - Go to [GitHub](https://github.com/) and log in to your account.